-While Marc is generally helpful and clearly knows his stuff, he does spend a lot of time telling stories–so if you don’t enjoy that sort of thing, I’d suggest looking into other options.
+While Marc is generally helpful and clearly knows his stuff, he does spend a lot of time telling stories.
+So if you don’t enjoy that sort of thing, I’d suggest looking into other options.

 Photographing the World is produced by Fstoppers and taught by Elia Locardi.
-Elia is an absolutely incredible landscape photographer, and it shows throughout the course, as he takes you through his thought-process and settings.
+Elia is an absolutely incredible landscape photographer, and it shows throughout the course, as he takes you through his thought process and settings.

 The course itself is aimed at beginner and intermediate landscape photographers.
 It covers the fundamentals of landscape photography, such as aperture, shutter speed, and gear choices.
-Then the course gest into some of the trickier aspects of landscape shooting: focus stacking, long exposure photography, and neutral density filters (both graduated and solid!).
+Then the course gets into some of the trickier aspects of landscape shooting: focus stacking, long exposure photography, and neutral density filters (both graduated and solid!).

 The course closes with lessons on landscape post-processing techniques, which range from simple (e.g., RAW processing) to more advanced (e.g., time blending, multiple exposure blending).

 Photographing the World is a nice mix of in-studio and in-the-field instruction.
 Elia does a good job of talking you through his approach to landscape photography, and you’ll pick up a lot of useful tips just from watching him do his thing, even if you’re an experienced landscape photographer.